RonaldPDV/nagiosDB2/Scripts.md

  * The quantity of messages (blank lines) and lines can be retrieved.
 This could give you an idea of how big is the file.
  * If you get a message like this `File permissions are wrong '/tmp/last_date_check_db2diag__home_db2inst1_'` in the output, then you should go to the /tmp directory and delete the file, or change its permissions (write to all).

+# check_hadr_status

+## Purpose

+Checks the HADR status by looking if both databases are connected.
+This script shows the difference in replication between the two machines.

+## Requirements

+At least SYSMON authority.

+## Usage

+This is the way to call the script:

+    ./check_hadr_status -i /home/db2inst1/ -d sample

+## Output

+The output shows the quantity of messages in the db2diag.log file:

+    TODO output

+If HADR is not configured:

+    Database is not in HADR|
+    |

+TODO image